techniq/layerchart/docs/src/content/components/BarChart.md

 ## Grouped and stacked

 `series` names a column per series, and `seriesLayout` decides how they share the band.
+Two or more of them stack unless told otherwise — the default stacks about zero, so negative values run downward rather than continuing the total.

 ```svelte
 <BarChart